-- Taking folic acid or other supplements before you conceive and during certain times of your pregnancy.
+- Taking folic acid or other supplements before you get pregnant and during your pregnancy.
 (Folic acid reduces the risk of some birth defects.)

 You may put yourself and your baby at greater risk if you change, reduce, or stop taking your medicine while you are pregnant.
 Talk with your doctor first.